Dear Mr. Electrician: Tell me how to ground an outlet.

 I removed a two-prong outlet from the above electrical box in the wall.
 The box was grounded through the old BX cable armor.
 I made sure that the cable clamp screw was tight.
 I added a ground screw and pigtail to an already tapped hole to have a ground wire for the new three-prong grounding outlet.
 I could have used a self-grounding outlet but did not have one handy at the time.

-In the case of many dimmers and electronic controls, there is a grounding pigtail that must be connected to the equipment grounding conductor or can be connected directly to a grounded metal box if no grounding conductor is available.
+In the case of many dimmers and electronic controls, a grounding pigtail must be connected to the equipment grounding conductor or can be connected directly to a grounded metal box if no grounding conductor is available.

 Stranded wire can get frayed and spread out when tightened under a ground screw.
-I use a washer to cover the entire stranded wire loop in a metal box.
-I will sometimes crimp on a fork terminal connector to connect the other end under the wiring device green screw.
+I use a washer to cover a metal box’s entire stranded wire loop.
+I sometimes crimp on a fork terminal connector to connect the other end under the wiring device green screw.

 The grounding conductor attached to the old pancake box below using a grounding clip can only be used if a grounded BX cable or metal conduit is connected to this old box.

-Grounding clips are useful when a tapped hole for a ground screw is not available.
+Grounding clips are helpful when a tapped hole for a ground screw is unavailable.